Mount M!DGE3 into cabinet (Section 4.1, “Mounting”).

 We do not recommend switching on power supply of the M!DGE3 unit before connecting the antenna and other devices.
 Connecting the RTU and other devices to M!DGE3 while powered increases the likelihood of damage due to the discharge of difference in electric potentials.

 M!DGE3 may be powered from any well-filtered 10 to 50 VDC power source.
-The supply must be capable of providing the required input for the projected RF output.
 To avoid radio channel interference, the power supply must meet all relevant EMC standards.
 Never install a power supply close to the antenna.
-Connector is internally connected to the casing of the M!DGE3 unit.
+Connector (- pins) is internally connected to the casing of the M!DGE3 unit.